 - How often do you use an overdraft facility?
 How long have you had an overdraft?
 Have you ever exceeded your overdraft limit?

 - Have you been made bankrupt?
 Do you have any defaults, CCJ's, Individual Voluntary Arrangement or Debt Management Plan in place?

 If you’re looking to get on the property ladder, move up the ladder or re-mortgage, there are some steps you can take to ensure you are in a good position prior to applying for finance.

 - Check your credit report with all three agencies.
+(There are some companies who will check all three for you.)
 Ensure that there are no discrepancies, or items you don’t agree with.
 If there is, talk to the credit reference agency straight away.

 - Be aware of your expenditure prior to making the mortgage application.
 Putting a monthly budget in place and sticking to it.
 Always try to save and have a surplus at the end of each month.

 - Make sure you make all your payments on time.
 If you can, clear all credit card debt each month or pay more than the minimum payment.